auxdevelopment/redis-client/README.md

 # Overview
 Implementation of a simple client for Redis and demonstration of a distributed lock based on Redlock.

+## Disclaimer
+This project was created for a distributed systems class and is therefore *not production-ready*.

 ## Components
 ### RESP-Client (resp_client.h)
 Provides an implementation for the RESP-protocol as well as member-functions to facilitate Redis pipeline mechanism and Pub / Sub.